simplicitesoftware/docs/content/CTG_50_docs/CTG_10_ui/LSN_10_basic-usage/basic-usage.md

 ![](treelist4.png)

-1 - In the case above a treeview is associated to the user object
+1 - In the case above a treeview is associated to the customer object
-2 - Direct access to tree view hierarchy in the menu
+2 - Direct access to tree view hierarchy to the left of the customer form

 ### Create from list